 Therefore, our purpose is to share the Good News of Jesus Christ and to bring students and their families into a living relationship with Him.

 “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.”
 Matthew 28: 19-20

 Immanuel Lutheran Church and School has a long history in the Macomb community.
 The church began its ministry in 1853.
 In 1855 the first church building was built on the corner of what is now 21 Mile Road and Romeo Plank Road.

 In 1961, the two room school house was torn down and a new building with an attached gymnasium was built.
-Immanuel School remained a small community faith-based school until the 1980's when Macomb Township began to grow and sub-divisions began to be built on the former farm land that surrounded Immanuel.
+Immanuel School remained a small community faith-based school until the 1980’s when Macomb Township began to grow and sub-divisions began to be built on the former farm land that surrounded Immanuel.
 The combined graded school soon began to hire more teachers, split grades up to single graded classrooms, and expand its facilities.
-During the 1990's the growth continued and the school continued to expand.
+During the 1990’s the growth continued and the school continued to expand.
 As the 21st century began, Immanuel School made the decision to double each classroom and expand to two classrooms per grade level.
-The school now has 18 classrooms, a Learning Center, a Media Center which houses both the library and the computer lab, and an art room.
+The school now has 18 classrooms, a Learning Center, a Media Center, Computer Lab, Art Room, and a high school size gym (Stomps Center).

 God has blessed Immanuel Lutheran and has placed it in Macomb County for such a time as this.

 - the Michigan District of the LCMS

 - the Michigan Association of Non-public Schools (MANS)

 National Lutheran School Accreditation (NLSA) encourages and recognizes Lutheran schools that provide quality Christian education and engage in continuous improvement.
 Immanuel was recently re-accredited in spring 2017.